JuliaReach/ReachabilityAnalysis.jl/README.md

 ### Planned

 - Continuous ODEs with linear dynamics (BFFPSV18)
-- Hybrid systems with piecweise-affine dynamics
+- Hybrid systems with piecewise-affine dynamics
 - Hybrid systems with non-linear dynamics

 Research credit and full references to the scientific papers presenting the algorithms